Eric Cantona: Transfer from Leeds United

 The news of Cantona's impending transfer from Leeds to fierce rivals Manchester United was met with hostility from Leeds fans.
 The transfer was, however, seen as a good piece of business by most football pundits, removing a turbulent player from the team.

 Cantona left Leeds for Manchester United for £1 million on 26 November 1992.
 Leeds chairman Bill Fotherby had telephoned Manchester United chairman Martin Edwards to enquire about the availability of Denis Irwin.
-Edwards was in a meeting with manager Alex Ferguson at the time, and both agreed that Irwin was not for sale.
-Ferguson had identified that his team was in need of a striker, having recently made unsuccessful bids for David Hirst, Matt Le Tissier and Brian Deane, and instructed his chairman to ask whether Cantona was for sale.
+Edwards was in a meeting with manager Alex Ferguson at the time and both agreed that Irwin was not for sale.
+Ferguson had identified that his team was in need of a striker, having failed to secure the services of Alan Shearer that summer, and after new signing Dion Dublin was injured a few games into the season, had failed in his attempts to sign David Hirst, Matt Le Tissier and Brian Deane.
+Ferguson instructed his chairman to ask whether Cantona was for sale.
 Fotherby had to consult with Wilkinson, but within a few days the deal was complete.